zeidon/zeidon-joe/QuickWalkThrough.md

 New quantity = 16
 ```

-Saving the change to the DB uses the commit() method.
+Saving the change to the DB uses the `commit()` method.
 All changes made to the OI since it was activated are then written to the DB.
 Unlike most ORMs Zeidon uses software-based transactions instead of a DB transaction and does not hold any DB connections open during the life of the OI.
 Instead Zeidon closes the DB connection immediately after the activate and uses a new (or pooled) connection during the commit.
 Zeidon keeps track of the changes and performs the SQL commands.
-The above "commit()" results in the following SQL:
+The above `commit()` results in the following SQL:

 ```sql
 UPDATE orderdetails